SohamDas2004/RAM-Verification-SV/README.md

-# 🧠 32 bit RAM Verification using SV Testbench (in progress)
+# 🧠 32-RAM Verification using SV Testbench

 This repo contains a verification environment for a custom 32RAM design using **SystemVerilog**.
 The goal of this project was to validate the functionality of a synchronous RAM using a modular and reusable testbench architecture.